abbyazari/abbyazari.github.io/_pages/join.md

 ### Undergraduate Students

-I only work with students through payroll, course credit, co-op, or other official opportunities.
-While volunteering is valuable I will always encourage students interested in working with me to pursue paid (e.g. summer, co-op) or credited opportunities (e.g. 399, 499).
+I only work with students through payroll, course credit, co-op, or other official opportunities because I view research as valuable labor to a society.
+I encourage students interested in working with me to pursue paid (e.g. summer, co-op) or credited opportunities (e.g. 399, 499).
 Undergraduate opportunities are prioritized for students who have completed 300 level coursework.
 Summer positions are currently closed but coursework and co-op placements are considered on a case by case basis for Winter 2026.

 ### Graduate Students
 *NOW RECRUITING*